Best Of15 min read

 Pros:

-- Physical branch access if you ever need to talk to someone in person
+• Physical branch access if you ever need face-to-face help

-- Great for traders who want a one-stop financial home
+• Great for traders who want one-stop financial management

 Cons:

-- Mobile app still plays catch-up to Webull for active trading purposes
+• Mobile app still lags behind Webull for active trading

 4. Fidelity — Best for Research-Driven Active Traders

-Here's the deal — Fidelity doesn't always come up when people talk about the best stock trading apps for active traders, but it probably should.
-The research capabilities are genuinely exceptional, and if your trading is thesis-driven (meaning you actually dig into fundamentals before pulling the trigger), Fidelity gives you the tools to do that properly.
-Access to over 50 third-party research providers is not something most platforms can claim.
+Fidelity doesn't always pop up when people talk about the best stock trading apps for active traders, but it probably should.
+The research capabilities are genuinely exceptional.
+If your trading is thesis-driven — meaning you dig into fundamentals before pulling the trigger — Fidelity gives you the tools to do that properly.
+Access to over 50 third-party research providers?
+That's not something most platforms can claim.

-Their Active Trader Pro desktop platform is free and surprisingly powerful.
-It includes real-time analytics, customizable dashboards, and direct access routing — something many retail platforms simply don't offer.
+Their Active Trader Pro desktop platform is free and surprisingly solid.
+It includes real-time analytics, customizable dashboards, and direct order routing — something many retail platforms simply don't offer.
+Plus, the order execution quality consistently ranks at the top in independent audits.
+Over hundreds of trades, that price improvement on your fills adds up to real money.

 Key Features: